Home Schedule Grading Policy Academic Policy

 Technical Implementations Correctly implement and demonstrate proficiency in the topic your team selected.
 10%

-Functionality Project features, particularly interactiveness.
+Functionality Masterpiece features, particularly interactiveness.
 How does the user interact with the provided visual?
 3%

-Creativity The project showcases original ideas and creative solutions and demonstrates an innovative way of using computer graphics techniques.
+Creativity The Masterpiece showcases original ideas and creative solutions and demonstrates an innovative way of using computer graphics techniques.
 3%

 Teamwork Demonstration of collective teamwork.
 If solo, this 3% will be evenly distrubuted to other items. i.e., 0.5% to each other item.
 3%

-Demonstration Well-prepared final demonstration that highlights the key features and functionalities of the project.
+Archmage's Challenge Well-prepared showcase during the challenge that highlights the key features and functionalities of the Masterpiece.
 3%

-Showcase Well-documented project GitHub page or any personal webpage that showcases the key features and functionalities of the project.
+Showcase Well-documented Masterpiece GitHub page or any personal webpage that showcases the key features and functionalities of the Masterpiece.
 4%

-Video Presentation Professional video presentation that illustrates the key features and functionalities of the project.
+Video Presentation Professional video presentation that illustrates the key features and functionalities of the Masterpiece.
 4%

 Appropriate Internet Use and Collaboration